 Currawong’s Velocity range of ESCs provide motor control for the aerospace sector, with a high degree of reliability.

 Designed for driving extremely large motors for heavy-lift applications, the Velocity range of ESCs is available in power levels above 20kW

 The Velocity ESC provides a CAN communication interface for commands and telemetry.
 A traditional digital PWM interface is also supported.
-They can be obtained with either PiccoloCAN or DroneCAN protocol firmware.
+They support both PiccoloCAN and DroneCAN protocols.

 Additionally, the Velocity ESC provides an optional hardware interlock for increased operator safety.